 Should I File a Claim?

-You're not required to file a claim.
+Whether or not to file a claim is always your decision.
 Here are some things to consider if you are an auto or property customer:

 - Was anyone injured?

-- Did you damage someone else's property or vehicle?
+- Has someone else's property or vehicle been damaged?

 - Are the damages above your deductible?

 If you answered yes to one or more of these questions, you should consider filing a claim.
-This will help us begin collecting the information needed to resolve your claim quickly.
+This will help us begin collecting the information needed to resolve your claim efficiently.
 If you have questions about filing a claim, call Claim Customer Services at 1-800-252-4633 or contact your agent.
+You can also ask about filing a claim for damage to someone else’s property and discuss the details of the loss if you’re unsure whether to file a homeowner’s liability claim.

 Still Have Questions About Filing a Claim?